fernancode/gas_dynamics/README.md

 ```

 Plotting Stagnation relations versus mach number for different gammas.
 Arguments are min and max mach numbers, increment, and a list of gammas.
-Default valules are .01, 5, .1, and 1.4.
+Default valules are Mach_min =.01, Mach_max = 5, increment = .1, and gamma = [1.4]

 ```
 plot_stgn_ratios(gamma = [1.2,1.4,1.6,1.8])